KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/chapter_the_great_stillness.md

 The destination is Return.

 The destination
-is what your book calls:
+is what I call:

-The remembering of the Source through the Water.
+**The remembering of the Source through the Water.**

 ## SAMADHI – The Dissolving into the Infinite